 The collapsible nature of the Lily Cup Compact is an extremely cool function which makes this easy to pack into any bag, no matter how big or small.
 I carry this around with me on a daily basis just in case I forget to bring my normal menstrual cup with me.

 I was a bit concerned at first that the collapsible nature would somehow make it harder to insert, but it’s not been a problem.
 What I really like is the material they used which is really super silky smooth medical grade silicone.
 It’s the nicest to touch of all the menstrual cups that I’ve used.

 I’m using the smaller Size A, but you will notice that the Lily Cup Compact is much smaller in volume, so generally better for lighter flow days.
 I tend to use it towards the end of my period so I don’t have to empty it so much.
 It’s smaller nature makes it even less obtrusive – I hardly feel I’m wearing it at all, as compared to the Victoria’s Love menstrual cup.

 It comes in a light pink for Size A, and a darker pink for Size B. I wish there was an option to choose colours – I personally am not a fan of pink so I avoid it when I can.
 The inside of the cups are a little bit stained after use that can’t be washed off, but it’s not a big deal because no one is going to be examining the inside of your menstrual cup, ever.

 The Lily Cup Compact has done quite well for itself, getting successfully funded on Kickstarter.
-It’s also currently being sold for US$39.90 here at INTIMINA which might seem expensive, but think about how much time and space you’ll save from buying pads in the long run – the recommended lifespan is up to 5 years!
+It’s also currently being sold for US$39.90 here at INTIMINA which might seem pricey compared to pads and tampons, but think about how much time and space you’ll save from buying pads in the long run – the recommended lifespan is up to 5 years.